brnco/AVAIL_Intro-To-CLI_Workshop/README.md

 [Man Pages](https://en.wikipedia.org/wiki/Man_page) - the Wikipedia page for "man pages" aka manual pages, describing the history and use of manual pages in the command line

 # Install instructions

-## Test Files

-Use this link 🚧coming soon🚧 to download a set of test files that you'll use during the webinar

 ## Text Editor